Homepage

 Destruction in Palma Soriano: Hurricane Melissa leaves the century-old José Martí Masonic Lodge in ruins

-"Please, help!": Hurricane Melissa hits eastern Cuba with destructive winds and severe flooding
+"Please, help!": Hurricane Melissa strikes eastern Cuba with destructive winds and severe flooding

-Michel "Blunt" Torres and the false epic of the blackout
+Michel "blunt" Torres and the false epic of the blackout

 Sandro Castro responds about José Daniel Ferrer: This is what the dictator's grandson said about the opposition leader